-In the areas of Building Technology and Urban Systems, EETD researchers conduct R&D and develop physical and information technologies to make buildings and urban areas more energy- and resource-efficient.
+In the areas of Building Technology and Urban Systems (BTUS), ETA researchers conduct R&D and develop physical and information technologies to make buildings and urban areas more energy- and resource-efficient.
 These technologies create jobs and products for the marketplace in clean technology industries.
 They improve quality of life, and reduce the emissions of pollutants, including climate-altering greenhouse gases.

 BTUS develops, demonstrates and deploys: